gabelev/machine_music/README.md

 Machine Music

-# Machine Music v2
+## Machine Music v2

 RNN's to generate music.
+Training a model so that it can generate things.

-# Machine Music v1
+## Machine Music v1

 Machine Music is a small collection of scripts and code that transforms time-series data streams into compositional elements and understandable sonic components.
 It was the basis for a talk I gave at [PyGotham 2016](https://2016.pygotham.org/talks/311/the-sound-of-data-using-p/) at the [UN](https://www.youtube.com/watch?v=vb9c_WFMYeI) in NYC.